IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 {:codeblock: .codeblock}
 {:pre: .pre}

 # Extending device management
 {: #custom_actions}

-**Important:** This feature is currently available as part of a limited beta program only.
-Future updates might include changes that are  incompatible with the current version of this feature.
-Try it out and [let us know what you think](https://developer.ibm.com/answers/smart-spaces/17/internet-of-things.html).
+*Last updated: 24 June 2016*
+{: .last-updated}

-The {{site.data.keyword.iot_full}} provides the ability to extend the device management capabilities.
-This is done by adding device management extensions by using either the REST APIs or the {{site.data.keyword.iot_short_notm}} dashboard.
+You can extend the device management capabilities in your {{site.data.keyword.iot_short_full}} to suit your requirements by adding device management extensions through either the REST API or the dashboard that is provided in {{site.data.keyword.Bluemix_notm}}.

-Devices that connect to the {{site.data.keyword.iot_short_notm}} can have a wide range of capabilities.
-The device management actions that are supported by default in the {{site.data.keyword.iot_short_notm}} (*device reboot*, *factory reset*, *firmware download* and *firmware update*) might not be sufficient to manage everything that a device can do.
+By default, the following device management actions are provided and supported by the {{site.data.keyword.iot_short_notm}}:
+- Device reboot
+- Factory reset
+- Firmware download
+- Firmware update

+If the default device actions that are provided by {{site.data.keyword.iot_short_notm}} are not sufficient for your devices and applications, consider developing further device management capabilities by implementing a device management extension package.

 ## Device management extension packages
 {: #device_management_ext}

-An extension package is a JSON document that defines a set of device management actions.
-The actions can be initiated against one or more devices which support those actions.
-The actions are initiated in the same way as the default device management actions by using either the {{site.data.keyword.iot_short_notm}} dashboard or the device management REST APIs.
+A device management extension package is a JSON document that defines a set of device management actions.
+The actions can be initiated against one or more devices that support those actions.
+The actions are initiated in the same way as the default device management actions by using either the {{site.data.keyword.iot_short_notm}} dashboard or the device management REST API commands.

-Device management extension packages have the following format:
+The following code sample outlines the typical format of a device management extension package:

 ```